devfacet/memcing/README.md

 node memcing.js -i -load-file ../test/cmds-lf.txt
 ```
 Reads commands from [cmds-lf.txt](https://github.com/cmfatih/memcing/blob/master/test/cmds-lf.txt)
 and switch to interactive mode.
+The cached data will be available in interactive mode.
-Stop running if there is an error on loaded file.
+It stops running while loading the file if there is an error.

 ### Notes